leontoeides/google_maps/README.md

 a public crate.
 This is a very small token of gratitude and an attempt to give back to the Rust community.
 I hope it saves someone out there some work.

-# Feedback

-I would like for you to be successful with your project!
-If this crate is not working for you, doesn't work how you think it should, if you have requests or suggestions - please [report issues](https://github.com/leontoeides/google_maps/issues).
-I'm not always fast at responding but I will respond.
-Thanks!

 ## Example Directions API Request

 ```rust